Denosumab

 Denosumab may be injected into the top of the thigh, the abdomen or the back of the arm.
 It comes in a single-use pre-filled syringe to make the injection easier.

-You or your carer should have proper training before using the injection.
-If you are not sure ask your specialist/GP, nurse or pharmacist before attempting the injection.
+You or your carer should be properly trained before using the injection.
+If you are not sure ask your rheumatologist/GP, nurse or pharmacist before trying the injection.

-For safety, each pre-filled syringe has an automatic needle guard that is activated to cover the needle after complete delivery of the syringe contents.
+For safety, each pre-filled syringe has an automatic needle guard that covers the needle after the full dose is given.

-The needle guard contains a latex derivative.
-If you have latex allergy or sensitivity tell your specialist/GP.
+If you have latex allergy or sensitivity tell your doctor, as the needle cap may contian latex.

 Do not use denosumab if the solution is cloudy or discoloured.
 There may be some translucent to white particles of protein in the solution; however, the medicine can still be used.